 The goal of the paper is different from the goal of the lecture.
 Apart from explaining the topic in general and with technical details (like for the lecture), the topic should be approached more critically.
 In the paper you should voice your own opinion on the topic, and substantiate that opinion with arguments found in the literature.
 Is the approach really that good?
 Is it practical?
 What improvements could be made?
 What do other researchers think?

 The paper should be roughly 10 pages (excluding references and appendices) on A4 paper with reasonable margins and a 10 or 11 point font.
 In the paper you should

-- analyse a particular practical case (what are the privacy issues (from a societal perspective) and how are they dealt with),
+- analyse a particular practical case (what are the privacy issues (from a legal and societal perspective) and how are they dealt with),

 - give a precise and concise description of the core problem,